Make a programming project related to the life cycle of a software application, emphasizing the implementation step.

 Some of the laboratory classes (probably towards the beginning of the course) will be used to briefly present notations, languages, libraries and tools.
 In most laboratory classes, however, students take the initiative.
 A number of hours are available for project groups to work together and to discuss any doubts they have with the lecturer.

 The two-hour theory classes and two-hour laboratory classes will take place once a week, except for the last two weeks (laboratory classes only).
-First week there are no laboratory classes.
+First week there are no laboratory classes (and there are two theory sessions).

 The bulk of work on the subject will be on the project, which will have a strong algorithmic and data structure component.